67726e/git-flight-rules/README.md

 ## Staging

 <a href="#i-need-to-add-staged-changes-to-the-previous-commit"></a>
-### I need to add staged changes to the previous commit
+### Oh shit, I need to add staged changes to the previous commit

 ```sh
 (my-branch*)$ git commit --amend